Chinese restaurants in Metro Manila for Chinese New Year

 Hakaw and barbecue pork bun

-Tim Ho Wan has several branches in Metro Manila so you can conveniently find a branch near you.
+Tim Ho Wan is also chain and it boasts several branches of renowned Chinese restaurants in Metro Manila so you can conveniently find a branch near you.
 You can also order takeout or have their food delivered via foodpanda or GrabFood.

 6. Man Ho – offers traditional Chinese celebration food for CNY